nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Water Dragon

+**STR Backup:** Go to El Nido Triangle and fight the fishes near the Star Fragment with EagleEye and 3's from Lynx.

 ### Water Dragon Isle

   * Head to the Lily pads.
 The order is - Up, Up, Up, Up